julia-actions/cache/README.md

 - `cache-compiled` - Whether to cache the depot's `compiled` directory.
 Defaults to `true`.
 - `cache-scratchspaces` - Whether to cache the depot's `scratchspaces` directory.
 Defaults to `true`.
 - `cache-logs` - Whether to cache the depot's `logs` directory.
 Defaults to `true`.
 Helps auto-`Pkg.gc()` keep the cache small.
+- `save-always` - Whether to save the cache even when the job fails.
+Defaults to `true`.
+This is useful as the julia depot should mostly be reusable from a failing job.
 - `delete-old-caches` - Whether to delete old caches for the given key.
 Defaults to `true`.
 - `token` - A [GitHub PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 Defaults to `github.token`.
 Requires `repo` scope to enable the deletion of old caches.